Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

-We cannot directly compare our current results with previous findings; therefore, we further verified the symmetry of the system.
-It has been confirmed that the Fermi surface displays a six-fold rotational symmetry, consistent with the $D_{6h}^*$ symmetry of the CDW term \cite{Feng2021Chiral} and at least $C_{6h}$ symmetry of the SOC term in our model.
+We cannot directly compare our current results with the previous findings; therefore, we further verified the symmetry of the system.
+It has been confirmed that the Fermi surface displays a sixfold rotational symmetry, consistent with the $D_{6h}^*$ symmetry of the CDW term \cite{Feng2021Chiral} and at least $C_{6h}$ symmetry of the SOC term in our model.
 Furthermore, we explored the topological superconductivity of spin singlet pairing at the atomic level, where the energy gap function of the s-wave pairing possesses the same $D_{6h}$ symmetry as the lattice, and the modulus of the energy gap function of the d-wave pairing has at least $C_{6h}$ symmetry.
-Hence, we can infer that the Berry curvature of all energy bands also exhibits at least a six-fold rotational symmetry.
+Hence, we can infer that the Berry curvature of all energy bands also exhibits at least a sixfold rotational symmetry.
 This confirms the precision of our calculations.

 Let us examine the Berry curvature, whose integral equals the Chern number, shown in Fig.\ref{fig.Berry_S_40_30_3_0}-\ref{fig.Berry_Dm_40_30_3_0}.
-Two main characteristics emerge: (i) The inner ring in the ring-like region is affected by the superconducting pairing symmetry.
-The inner ring of the s-wave pairing state is the largest, followed by the d+id-wave pairing state, while the d-id-wave pairing state has a negative inner ring. (ii) The outer ring of the ring-like region is influenced by the interaction between SOC and SC term.
-Fragments on the ring facing $ M $ points of s-wave pairing states are negative, while those of d+id-wave and d-id-wave pairing states are positive.
-Furthermore, the number of fragments on outer ring for s-wave and d+id-wave pairing states is 12, while that for d-id-wave is double.
+Two main characteristics emerge: (i) the inner ring in the ringlike region is affected by the superconducting pairing symmetry.
+The inner ring of the $ s $-wave pairing state is the largest, followed by the $ d $+i$ d $-wave pairing state, while the $ d $-i$ d $-wave pairing state has a negative inner ring. (ii) The outer ring of the ringlike region is influenced by the interaction between SOC and SC term.
+Fragments on the ring facing M points of s-wave pairing states are negative, while those of $ d $+i$ d $-wave and $ d $-i$ d $-wave pairing states are positive.
+Furthermore, the number of fragments on outer ring for $ s $-wave and $ d $+i$ d $-wave pairing states is 12, while that for $ d $-i$ d $-wave is double.